Production Designers

 What's the difference between a production designer and art director?

-The production designer is the head of the art department, responsible for the overall visual concept and working directly with the director.
-The art director reports to the production designer and oversees the execution of that vision — managing construction, coordinating the team, and handling day-to-day operations.
+The production designer heads the art department and owns the overall visual concept.
+They work directly with the director.
+The art director reports to the production designer and carries out that vision.
+That role covers construction, building the team, and day-to-day work.

 How do production designers work with Peruvian heritage sites?